-Transparency and participation: Parents receive the best possible information about available meals.
+Transparency and participation: Parents receive the best possible information about available meals, and can help design menus as well.
 Opportunities to give feedback, as well as parent's evenings to talk about lunch menus if necessary, should be used to foster collaboration.